 - Call The National Suicide Prevention Hotline: 800.273.8255

 How can therapy benefit me?

-Therapy is a gradual, collaborative process of thinking deeply about your emotions, thoughts, and experiences.
-Working with an objective professional allows you to talk openly without filtering for social appropriateness, intensity, or fear of oversharing.
+Therapy is a gradual, collaborative process.
+It involves thinking on a deep level about your emotions, thoughts, and experiences.
+Working with a professional allows you to talk openly without filtering for social appropriateness, intensity, or fear of oversharing.

 Although therapy involves talking, it is more than venting.
-It is processing painful memories and experiences, gaining insight and coping skills, and learning about the brain and body.
-The therapeutic modalities and treatments we use are evidence-based and relevant to the work you’re doing.
+It is processing painful memories and experiences.
+Thus, gaining insight and coping skills, and learning about the brain and body.
+The therapeutic modalities and treatments we use are evidence-based.
+This ensures they are relevant to the work you’re doing.

 One of the most important things to know about counseling is that it is confidential.
 Your information is legally private and protected.
-Without your written permission, we cannot share anything to a partner, a job, a doctor, or any other person or organization – not even to confirm or deny that we’ve ever talked with you!
-There are a few straightforward exceptions to confidentiality, such as related to minors or imminent risk, but we’ll talk about those in detail in our first meeting.
+Without your written permission, we cannot share anything with a partner, a job, a doctor, or any other person or organization.
+We can’t even confirm or deny that we’ve ever talked with you!
+There are a few straightforward exceptions to confidentiality, such as related to minors or imminent risk.
+But, we’ll talk about those in detail in our first meeting.

 A primary concern for many people considering therapy is that it will be embarrassing.
-While therapy does include talking about a lot of difficult things, it is our goal to provide a warm and empathetic environment in which you feel heard, respected, and comfortable.
+Therapy does include talking about a lot of difficult things.
+But, it is our goal to provide a warm and empathetic environment in which you feel heard, respected, and comfortable.
 This takes time, and we won’t push you to talk about anything before you’re ready.

 How long should I expect to be in therapy?